nepsilon/search-query-parser/README.md

 ## Testing

 The 15 tests are written using the BDD testing framework should.js, and run with mocha.

-Run `npm install should` and `npm instlal -g mocha` to install them both.
+Run `npm install should` and `npm install -g mocha` to install them both.

 Run tests with `mocha -R spec`.